 If you have a positive workplace culture in your office, you know just how sweet it is.
-In our weekly blog series, Culture Collective, we’ve had the opportunity to talk with office professionals from varying industries about the importance of workplace culture,how it can vary from company to company and what makes their company culture unique.
-Through this, we’ve found that many companies attribute their success to creating a positive culture at work that keeps their employees happy and motivated.
+In our weekly blog series, Culture Collective, we’ve had the opportunity to talk with office professionals from varying industries about the importance of workplace culture, how it can vary from company to company and what makes their company culture unique.
+Through this, we’ve found that many companies attribute their success to creating a positive culture at work that keeps their employees happy, motivated and an overall better employee experience.
 We put together a list of why we think positive workplace cultures are sweeter than a snow day.
 Read more below.

 A Positive Workplace Culture Improves Teamwork

-Positive workplace cultures encourage creativity and collaboration between team members.
+Positive work environment encourages creativity, professional development, and employee engagement between team members.
 Inevitably, this will bring your office closer together and create bonds between employees.
-Teams that work well together will ultimately be more successful and happy than teams that work in constant isolation.
+Teams that work well together will ultimately be more successful and happier than teams that work in constant isolation.

-When your team is happy at work, the result is a higher quality of output.
-Workplace cultures that promote business and stress might still get results, but the result probably won’t be your team’s best work.
-A culture that encourages taking risks, while allowing for failure from time to time, will allow people to put their best foot forward and create something truly incredible.
+When your team has a positive company culture, the result is a higher quality of output.
+Workplace cultures that promote business and stress might still get results, but the result probably won’t be your team’s good work.
+A workspace that encourages taking risks, while allowing for failure from time to time, will allow people to put their best foot forward and increase employee performance and employee growth.

 It Makes People want to stick around